 From helmets and uniforms to traveling and team meals, youth sports can be expensive.
 Youth sports fundraising can help your team be the best it can be both on and off the field.
-Inspired by our Cheddar Up users and ranging from simple to creative, here are ten easy youth sports fundraising ideas to ensure a successful season for your aspiring athletes.
+Here are ten easy youth sports fundraising ideas to help your aspiring athletes have a successful season and reach their fundraising goals.
+These ideas, inspired by our Cheddar Up users, range from simple to creative but all of them will score big.

 There is no shame in this game!
 Playing sports requires a lot of time and effort.
-Driving your athlete to and from practice and competitions feels like a full-time job.
+Driving your athlete to practice and competitions feels like a full-time job.
 Add fundraising to the parent load, and it can be overwhelming.
-Many other families in your organization feel the same way.
-Here are a few easy ways to ask for funds:

 Sports groups that collect open donations as part of their fundraising earn 184% more than groups who don’t!